CMPT276-Project/CMPT276-Project/backend/README.md

 ## Getting a user's record

 To get all data associated with a user, send a GET request to `/api/v1/user/:guid`, where `:guid` is the GUID returned from the GET request to `/api/v1/user/register`.
-The response's body contains a JSON object with the following fields: `id` and `score`.
+The response's body contains a JSON object with the following fields: `id` and `name`.

 ## Get scoreboard